ghulepati/ghule-portfolio/README.md

 # About Me

 Hello!
 My name is Sai Ghule and my pronouns are she/her.
 I am currently enrolled in the MISM-16 program at Carnegie Mellon University.
-This is my third degree, I have an undergraduate degree in Computer Science and a diploma in Underwater Archaeology before this.
+This is my third degree, I have an undergraduate degree in Computer Science and a diploma in Underwater Archaeology as well.

-As a career goal I aspire to be a Project/Product Manager.
+As a career goal I aspire to be a Product Manager.
 I'm looking forward to applying what I learn in this course to real-world projects and potentially pursuing a career in this area.
 Feel free to connect with me on [https://www.linkedin.com/in/sai-ghule999/](Linkedln)

 # What I Hope to Learn